 However, sometimes cute cartoon chatbots accidentally say that it isn’t them that are corrupted but the (regime) government.
 And then they are turned off.
 Thankfully, ecommerce chatbots have simpler tasks and they manage just fine.
 They do what they’re told and don’t go off the rails.

 Chatbots are computer programs.
 They are made of several thousand lines of code.
 To build one you need to code it or use a chatbot-making platform (a chatbot builder).
-There are several different frameworks and approaches, but a complete chatbot-building solution is best for people who don’t have software development experience.
+There are several different frameworks and approaches, but making a chatbot using one of the many chatbot platforms is best for people who don’t have software development experience.